kbrown01/Vizio_DirecTV/README.md

 The input_select used in this mode is actually driven by a custom JSON file I created.
 More on this later and what it is used for.

-To all for a quick select of an action, one can drop down the input_select and pick something to do:
+For a quick select of an action, one can drop down the input_select and pick something to do:

 ![quick_select_input.png](quick_select_input.png)